oobecomau/desktop.gov.au/docs/patterns/bring-your-own-device.md

 ### Security Considerations

-Introducing BYOD carries some risk for the Agency.
-While some controls can be addressed through a technical control, others require user training and Agency policy (for example, Standard Operating Procedures (SOPs)) in place to ensure responsibilities are met and understood, and the appropriate mitigations are in place.
+Introducing BYOD carries some risk for the organisation.
+While some controls can be addressed through a technical control, others require user training and organisation policy (for example, Standard Operating Procedures (SOPs)) in place to ensure responsibilities are met and understood, and the appropriate mitigations are in place.

 The following controls while not exhaustive should be a focus while assessing the risk for BYOD under an enterprise mobility strategy.